operator-playground-io/Workload-Migration-Sample-tile/cover.md

 <h1 align="center">Workload Migration</h1>

+This lab guides you through the step by step process of migrating your Amazon RDS workloads to IBM Cloud leveraging opensource technologies deployable on kubernetes as helm-charts or operators.

+The process is explained using MariaDB Operator as example.

 ### Workload Migration from AWS (Lock In) to Open Technology based IBM Cloud (No Lock-in) :
 <p>&nbsp;</p>